-Course title International Trade Level of course first cycle Teaching method lecture Person responsible for the course Constantinos Charalambous Constantinos Charalambous E-mail address to the person c.charalambous@cityu.ac.cy Course code (if applicable) WEKON-1-22-L ECTS points 4 Semester winter/summer Language of instruction english Hours per week 1 Hours per semester 20 Objectives of the course Learn why Multinational Enterprises are formed Discover the reasons for the existence of international trade Develop an understanding of absolute and comparative advantage Learn about the foreign exchange market Entry requirements No entry requirements Course contents 1.
+Course title International Trade Level of course second cycle Teaching method lecture lecture Person responsible for the course Constantinos Charalambous E-mail address to the person c.charalambous@cityu.ac.cy Course code (if applicable) WEKON-1-22-L ECTS points 4 Semester winter/summer Language of instruction english Hours per week 1 Hours per semester 20 Objectives of the course Learn why Multinational Enterprises are formed Discover the reasons for the existence of international trade Develop an understanding of absolute and comparative advantage Learn about the foreign exchange market Entry requirements No entry requirements · · · Course contents 1.
 Globalisation and the Multinational Enterprise 2.
 The International Monetary System 3.
 The Balance of Payments 4.
 The Foreign Exchange Market 5.
 Financial goals and corporate governance in international trade 6.
 International Parity Conditions Assessment methods In-class Lectures Written short exam, attendance, in-class participation and project Recommended readings 1.
 Michael Moffett, Arthur Stonehill, David Eiteman, Fundamentals of Multinational Finance, International 3rd Edition, 2010 Knowledge At the successful completion of this course students will be ab le to have a knowledge of international trade

-Course title Logistic Management Course true Level of course first cycle Teaching method lecture Person responsible for the course Wojciech Lewicki E-mail address to the person Wojciech.Lewicki@zut.edu.pl Course code (if applicable) WEKON-1-62-Z ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course This course provides a practical, management perspective of the following areas of logistics: distribution, transportation, international logistics, inventory control, sustainable logistics practices, key performance indicators, supply chain finance, leadership in a supply chain role, and an introduction to logistics technology including RFID and ERP systems The course is designed for students who have had little or no previous coursework or professional experience in logistics.
-Entry requirements No requirements.
-Course contents Overview of Logistics Supply Chain Managmenent Inventory Managment International Logistics Supply Chain Finance Logistics IT Outscouring Logistics Future Logistics Management Giving methods (informative lecture, story, desciption, explanation) Assessment methods Problem method (problem lecture) Recommended readings 1.
-Coyle, Langley, Contemporary Logistics, Muprhy Wood, 201 1, 10 edition, ISBN 978-0-13-611-77-4 Knowledge As a result of course, the student should: - Give the definition of Management - Characterize the functions of Logistics Managment - Explain the iomportance of Logistics Managment - Give the definition of Logistics Skills a result of course, the student should: - familiarity with different approaches to the study of future concepts logistics management and an ability to apply these to contemporary collective and, and political behavior - an ability to formulate and construct logical arguments economic future concepts logistics management and developments and an ability to evaluate these through empirical and theoretical methods - an understanding of how works of future concepts logistics management.
+Course title Logistic Management Level of course second cycle Teaching method lecture Person responsible for the course Wojciech Lewicki E-mail address to the person Wojciech.Lewicki@zut.edu.pl Course code (if applicable) WEKON-1-62-Z ECTS points 6 Semester winter/summer Language of instruction english Hours per week 2 Hours per semester 30 Objectives of the course transportation, international logistics, inveindicators, supply chain finance, leadershi including RFID and ERP systems entory control, susta p in a supply chain the following areas of logistics: distribution, inable logistics practices, key performance role, and an introduction to logistics technology previous coursework or professional experience in Entry requirements No requirements.
+Course contents Overview of Logistics Supply Chain Managmenent Inventory Managment International Logistics Supply Chain Finance Logistics IT Outscouring Logistics Future Logistics Management Assessment methods Giving methods (informative lecture, story, desciption, explanation) Problem method (problem lecture) Activating methods (project) During the course students activity and the ablitity to apply their konwledge in relation to the case shall be assessed A research project using the implemented methods in the form of double groups and an oral examination Recommended 1.
+Coyle, Langley, Contemporary Logistics , Muprhy Wood, 201 1, 10 edition, ISBN 978-0-13-611-77-4 readings Knowledge As a result of course, the student should: - Give the definition of Management - Characterize the functions of Logistics Managment - Explain the iomportance of Logistics Managment - Give the definition of Logistics Skills a result of course, the student should: - familiarity with different approaches to the study of future concepts logistics management and an ability to apply these to contemporary collective and, and political behavior - an ability to formulate and construct logical arguments economic future concepts logistics management and developments and an ability to evaluate these through empirical and theoretical methods - an understanding of how works of future concepts logistics management.
 Other social competences As a result of course, the student: - Will be creative in the use of proper tools of Logistics Managements - Will be capable of use in practice the acquired knowledge of Logistics Managment